The world's most intelligent cooking app

 That’s the essence of free-form cooking, or as @vivien says “The answer is within you.”
 And if you can’t think of anything, TasteMatch also has a really nice Chef Suggestions feature that will help you, and even full recipes that you can use as a reference to get an idea of a standard approach to a dish.

 You’ll also notice that I used kale that was “in the fridge on last legs.”
-This is something that we’ve consciously made a habit: making sure we sue ingredients before they go bad, furthering the goal of #zerowaste.
+This is something that we’ve consciously made into a habit: making sure we use ingredients before they go bad, furthering the goal of #zerowaste.
 I’ll write more about this in a future post, but it’s something that TasteMatch is really good at, especially if you use your expiring ingredient as a starting point.
 In this case, we simply added it to the dish based on intuition and a desire for a splash of color.

 Final thoughts